realworldocaml/book/en/07-error-handling.md

 exception caught, and the `try/with` clause evaluates to the expression on the right-hand side of the matching pattern.

-Otherwise, the original exception continues up the call stack, to be handled by the next outer exception handler.
+Otherwise, the original exception continues up the stack of function calls, to be handled by the next outer exception handler.
 If the exception is never caught, it terminates the program.

 ### Cleaning up in the presence of exceptions